Baccalaureate (BSN) and Masters (MSN) degree

 Nursing Program offers educational opportunities for students at the Masters, Post-Masters,

-Our Master of Science in Nursing (MSN) program is comprised of six majors: (1) Administrative Management, (2) Clinical Nurse
+Our Master of Science in Nursing (MSN) program is comprised of the following majors: (1) Administrative Management, (2) Clinical Nurse

 Leader (CNL), (3) Nursing Education, (4) Family Nurse Practitioner, (5) Psychiatric Mental Health Nurse Practitioner,(6) Pediatric Nurse Practitioner Primary Care, and (7) Adult-Gerontology Acute Care Nurse Practitioner.
 Students can enter the program

 Students without a BSN can enter the Alternate Entry Masters Degree for ADN/Diploma

-RNs program and select from the following majors: (1) Clinical Nurse Leader, (2) Administrative Management, (3) Family Nurse Practitioner, (4) Psychiatric Mental Health Nurse Practitioner, (5) Pediatric Nurse Practitioner Primary Care, and (6) Adult-Gerontology Acute Care Nurse Practitioner.
+RNs program and select from the following majors: (1) Clinical Nurse Leader, (2) Administrative Management, (3) Nursing Education, (4) Family Nurse Practitioner, (5) Psychiatric Mental Health Nurse Practitioner, (6) Pediatric Nurse Practitioner Primary Care, and (7) Adult-Gerontology Acute Care Nurse Practitioner.
 Students complete 21 semester credit hours of undergraduate level coursework while beginning their graduate level courses to earn their Masters degree.